Mamiki/pluralsight-js-dev-env/README.md

 # pluralsight-js-dev-env
-Javascript Development Environment from Pluralsight Courser with Cory House
+Javascript Development Environment from Pluralsight Course with Cory House